Cheetah House First Do No Harm Meditation Safety Training

 didactic content: 1 hr

-APA CE Credits: coming soon
+APA CE Credits: 1 credit

 Status: elective

-Face-Gazing Meditations and the Ethics of altered States
+Face-Gazing Meditations and the Ethics of Altered States

 Philippe Deslippe, PhD